 Traverse City, located in the Northwest Region of the Lower Peninsula, is famous for pristine beaches, friendly community and of course, cherries.
-But besides the delectable fruits (honored with their own annual festival) is a mecca of local, fresh fair available year-round.
+But besides the delectable fruits (honored with their own annual festival) this city is a mecca for local and fresh fair available year-round.

 Fresh, Northern Michigan Fruits and Vegetables